Sir James MacMillan CBE

 “My collaborations with John Studzinski through the Genesis Foundation and Harry Christophers’ great choir The Sixteen have become some of the most fruitful artistic experiences in my life.” – Sir James MacMillan CBE

-The Genesis Foundation commissioned James MacMillan to compose a new Stabat Mater, which received its world premiere by Harry Christophers, The Sixteen and Britten Sinfonia at the Barbican Centre, London on 15 October 2016.
+The Genesis Foundation commissioned James MacMillan to compose a new Stabat mater, which received its world premiere with Harry Christophers, The Sixteen and Britten Sinfonia at the Barbican Centre, London on 15 October 2016.
 Surrounding the premiere of the piece was a series of concerts and talks dedicated to James MacMillan.
-At 60 minutes in length and for choir and string orchestra, Stabat Mater is undoubtedly one of MacMillan’s most important works to date; it reflects his personal response to what is unquestionably the most powerful poem of the liturgy.
+The 55-minute Stabat mater, for choir and string orchestra, is undoubtedly one of MacMillan’s most important works to date; it reflects his personal response to what is unquestionably the most powerful poem of the liturgy.

 “It has been a great honour to work on this commission for The Sixteen, after many years working closely with them and Harry Christophers on other, smaller pieces.
 The whole project supported by the Genesis Foundation has been a delight, and I have been able to work with other, younger composers on their own work, incorporating the activities of Genesis Sixteen too.
 It has, for a while, been my ambition to set this text and to compose a substantial work for Harry and his exceptional choristers.”

 The Eton Choirbook and its Legacy of Sacred Music